This content is provided by Sanofi US

 But as a mom living with type 1 diabetes (T1D), Kathleen also carries a different kind of worry as well.
 She knows how unpredictable the disease can be, and how much vigilance it demands.
 Kathleen’s own diagnosis gave her an awareness that many parents don’t have; that family history of T1D could increase her children’s risk of developing the disease.

-Understanding the value of early risk detection, Kathleen knew the first step would be to get her daughters screened for T1D autoantibodies, which are early indicators of the disease.
+Understanding the value of early risk detection, Kathleen knew the first step would be to get her daughters screened for T1D-related autoantibodies, which show your risk for developing T1D.

-“A few weeks later, I received a dreaded phone call that no mother wants to receive from her doctor, confirming that my daughter Ella tested positive for T1D autoantibodies,” Kathleen explains.
-Follow-up blood testing confirmed that Ella was diagnosed in Stage 1 T1D, which, while asymptomatic, has a nearly 100 percent chance of progressing to Stage 3 of the disease.
+“A few weeks later, I received a dreaded phone call that no mother wants to receive from her doctor, confirming that my daughter Ella Rose tested positive for multiple T1D-related autoantibodies,” Kathleen explains.
+Follow-up blood testing confirmed that Ella Rose was diagnosed in Stage 1 T1D, which, while asymptomatic, has a nearly 100 percent lifetime risk of progressing to Stage 3 of the disease.

 “I was in shock.
 Even though I always knew it was a possibility, I felt paralyzed by the thought of simply watching and waiting for my daughter to progress to insulin-dependent Stage 3 T1D,” Kathleen shares.

-With uncertainty hanging over her, Kathleen closely followed advancements in the T1D space, “As a mom, all I could do was hold onto hope and believe that advancements may come along that could change things for Ella.”
+With uncertainty hanging over her, Kathleen closely followed advancements in the T1D space, “As a mom, all I could do was hold onto hope and believe that advancements may come along that could change things for Ella Rose.”

 Then, one morning, years later, it did.

 A few years after her daughter’s early-stage T1D diagnosis, Kathleen was watching TV when a news segment aired that stopped her in her tracks.
-It was covering TZIELD® (teplizumab-mzwv) injection 2mg/2mL — a prescription medication used to delay the onset of Stage 3 type 1 diabetes, which is when your body can’t make enough insulin on its own and may require insulin injections.
-TZIELD is for adults and children 8 years of age and older who have Stage 2 type 1 diabetes.
-This means that they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes.
-It is not known if TZIELD is safe and effective in children under 8 years of age.
+It was covering TZIELD® (teplizumab-mzwv) injection 2mg/2mL — a prescription medicine used to delay the onset of Stage 3 type 1 diabetes, which is when your body cannot make enough insulin on its own and may require insulin injections.
+TZIELD is for adults and children 1 year of age and older who have Stage 2 type 1 diabetes.
+This means that they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes or other forms of diabetes.
+It is not known if TZIELD is safe and effective in children under 1 years of age.

 Interestingly, while Ella Rose would not have been eligible for TZIELD when she was first diagnosed at 2 years old, the Food and Drug Administration recently expanded the age indication from 8 years old to as young as 1 year old — opening a new chapter in diabetes care for young children.